Being a good neighbour

 - Alarms - Ensure burglar alarms are fitted with a 20 minute cut-off device and the names of two key-holders are lodged with the police.

-- Parties - Keep music turned down, go home quietly and ensure the neighbours are aware beforehand that you are having a party.
+- Parties (incl. fireworks) - Keep music turned down, think of pets and time of day for any fireworks, go home quietly and ensure the neighbours are aware beforehand that you are having a party.

 - Dogs - Don't let your dog bark or whine for long periods.
 Check with your neighbours whether it is causing a problem or not.